-Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction Improves the code by clarifying that verification is required if duct leakage lower than default is used for performance compliance.
+Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction Improves the code by facilitating code calculation consistency.

-Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities Does not discriminate; provides clarification.
+Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities

+Does not discriminate; only facilitates code calculation consistency.